tamaragevorgyan/gettyimages-api/documentation/endpoints/lightbox/GetLightboxHeaders.md

 ###Workflow Example
-1. Call either CreateSession or CreateApplicationSession to create an authentication token.
+1. Call CreateSession to create an authentication token.
-2. Call CreateLightbox with the authentication token to create a new blank lightbox.
+2. If you do not own any lightboxes, call CreateLightbox with the authentication token to create a new blank lightbox.
-2. Call GetLightboxHeaders
+2. Call GetLightboxHeaders to retrieve all the lightboxes you own.